If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 L'ECOLE EST BIENTOT FINIE

 "School is almost over."
-Displays on May 31, when most schools began Summer vacation at the time.
+Displays on May 31, with the same context as the English equivalent.

 BONNE FETE PAPA